WSOC-FM: 1970s

 In the 1960s, Charlotte had two AM country stations, WKTC and WAME, but no FM stations were broadcasting country music in stereo.
 In 1971, WSOC-FM flipped to a country format, that at first was mostly automated.
-John Harper, program director of WSOC-AM and then of both the AM and FM stations, became morning host and, except for one year when he was in management, continued to host the show until 1977.
+John Harper, program director of WSOC AM and then of both the AM and FM stations, became morning host and, except for one year when he was in management, continued to host the show until 1977.
 He had a hard time convincing station management that country music would be successful.

 Don Bell worked as WSOC-FM's program director from 1975 to 1987, hiring many of the station's most popular announcers, and working on the air as well.
 He played a major role in making WSOC one of Charlotte's top radio stations.
 Before moving to Charlotte, Bell worked at KFRE and KMJ in Fresno, California and WIOD in Miami.

-In 1977, despite a consultant's view that Country would never be a viable FM format, Bell moved forward with his plans to take WSOC off an automated system and go with live DJs from morning to night.
+In 1977, despite a consultant's view that country would never be a viable FM format, Bell moved forward with his plans to take WSOC-FM off an automated system and go with live DJs from morning to night.

 Harper, who was number three among morning hosts, was let go due to "philosophical difference" and replaced with automation. morning show host Bob Call.
 Call, who thought he was auditioning for a spot on WSOC's AM station, decided to take the job even though he had no knowledge or appreciation for country music.
 Bill Ellis, who started at WSOC as a copywriter in 1975, was given helicopter traffic duties and served as the station's mid-day announcer.

 Country music was evolving, and its popularity grew as the result of the movie Urban Cowboy.
 WSOC-FM was getting ready for big changes.

 Edd Robinson moved to afternoons on WSOC-FM in 1979 after 11 years at 1480 WAME, which had left the country format.
 He remained at WSOC-FM until late 1987.
 Bob Brandon, who also had worked on WAME, was hired by Bell in 1981 to do the evening shift.
 He remained with the station until 1986.
-He also briefly did a stint under Paul Johnson in 1995-1996.
+He also briefly did a stint under Paul Johnson in 1995–1996.